mage2tv/magento-cache-clean/readme.md

 composer require --dev mage2tv/magento-cache-clean
 ```

+The tool is commonly installed globally using `composer global require ...`.

 ## Usage

 In your Magento directory, run `vendor/bin/cache-clean.js --watch`

 Press `Ctrl-C` to exit the watcher process.

-The script can be used as a faster drop in replacement of `bin/magento cache:clean`,
+The script can also be used as a faster drop in replacement of `bin/magento cache:clean`.
-too.
 For example:

 ``` shell
 vendor/bin/cache-clean.js config full_page